The Three Enchanted Princes: West Africa

 In a Hausa story, a couple has four young daughters that disappear.
 A son is born later and, when he grows older, seeks his sisters and finds them safe and sound, and married to a bull, a ram, a dog and a hawk.
 Each of the animals gives a piece of hair or plumage to the boy, if he needs their assistance.

 Cape Verde

 Anthropologist Elsie Clews Parsons collected in Cape Verde a variant The Three Brothers-in-Law: his life in the egg, where the hero is given a feather, a scale and a horn to summon the animals to his aid.

 South Africa

-In an Angolan tale, "The Animal Kings" the boy is born after his three sisted are married off.
+In an Angolan tale translated to Russian as "Цари животных" ("The Animal Kings"), three sisters are given to three animals: the eldest, Luanda, married the King of the Birds; Mukazi, the middle daughter, the King of the Antelopes, and Mbeji, the cadette, the King of the Fishes.
+The three kings take on human forms among humans, but resume their animal forms at home.
+After the three girls depart, a boy is born to their mother and father after his three sister are married off.
 He goes to seek his sisters after being mocked due to them being married to beasts.
-After meeting all three, and receiving from their husbands the items needed to summon them, he is so happy that he starts singing and dancing, unknowingly breaking the decree of the Angolan king, who forbid such things due to the Snake King having abducted his daughter.
+After meeting all three, and receiving from their husbands the items needed to summon them (a feather from the King of the Birds, a tuft of wool from the King of the Antelopes, who is a goat ("козел", in the Russian translation), and a scale from the King of the Fishes), he is so happy that he starts singing and dancing, unknowingly breaking the decree of the Angolan king, who forbid such things due to the Snake King having abducted his daughter.
 With the help of his brothers-in-law, the man destroys the Snake King's life, after which he is pardoned and marries the princess.